SangeetaRajput/Analysis-of-Myntra-Apparel/README.md

 https://drive.google.com/file/d/1CDaWFvkccjdUw1E_gipTKOfMqiHNhNQL/view

 # Data Cleaning and Preparation
+Several preprocessing steps were performed to ensure the dataset’s reliability and usability:

 &#8226; Duplicate Removal: Identified and eliminated duplicate records to maintain data integrity.

 &#8226; Discount Formatting: Standardized the values in the DiscountOffer column for consistency.